 Confabulation is the psychiatric term for replacing a gap in your memory with a falsification.
 So, what about mass confabulation?
-Well, that’s become a conspiracy of sorts and is referred to as The Mandela Effect.
+Well, that’s become a conspiracy of sorts, referred to as The Mandela Effect.

-The Mandela Effect was given its name by a woman named, Fiona Broome, who seemed to remember hearing about the death of Nelson Mandela on the news while he was imprisoned in the 1980s.
-In ‘reality,’ Mandela survived until late 2013 and did not even become president of South Africa until 1994.
-But her supposed confabulation was shared by a deluge of similarly convinced people, resulting in many other instances in which large swaths of the population have claimed to experience the same confabulated memories.
+The Mandela Effect was given its name by Fiona Broome, who seemed to remember hearing about the death of Nelson Mandela on the news while he was imprisoned in the 1980s.
+In “reality,” Mandela survived until late 2013 and did not even become president of South Africa until 1994.
+But as it turned out, her memory was shared by a deluge of similarly convinced people, resulting in many other instances in which large swaths of the population have claimed to experience the same confabulated memories.

 SIGN UP FOR FREE VIDEOS AND THE LATEST FROM GAIA

 While the Berenstain Bears is ostensibly a mundane and inconsequential example of the Mandela Effect, there are other instances that are so uncanny, they’re hard to ignore.
 For example, when Darth Vader reveals his paternalistic relationship to Luke in Star Wars, most remember him saying, “Luke, I am your father.”
 In ‘reality,’ he says, “No, I am your father.”
 While an intransigent Star Wars fan might scoff at someone who misquotes such an important scene, it can’t be ignored that most people remember it in the former.
 Even James Earl Jones, who voiced Darth Vader, remembers the line incorrectly.